How to Pay for your College Education:

 Please notify the Financial Aid Office of any outside aid you will be receiving.
 All assistance must be included in a student’s financial aid package.
 Outside scholarship checks generally are sent to the Financial Aid office.

-Florida Resident Access Grant – A non-need based grant for full time undergraduate students who are Florida residents attending an eligible private institution.
+Florida Resident Effective Access to Student Education Grant -EASE – (formerly FRAG) A non-need based grant for full time undergraduate students who are Florida residents attending an eligible private institution.
 Award amount adjusted yearly based on state funding.
-Full time recipient’s awards are $3,300 for the 2017-18 school year.
+Full time recipient’s awards are $3,500 for the 2018-19 school year.
 Proof of residency documents will be needed.

 Florida Student Assistance Grant – A need-based grant for full time students.
 Submit the Free Application for Federal Student Aid (FAFSA) or the renewal FAFSA.
 Awards range from $600 to $2,610.

-Bright Futures Scholarship Program – Students earn and also apply for this state scholarship program while in high school.
+Bright Futures Scholarship Program – Students apply for and earn this state scholarship while in high school.
 There are three scholarships within the Bright Futures Program.
-Students are now paid on a per credit hour basis for all Bright Future Programs.
-Additionally, a student must earn all of the credit hours that the state pays Bright Future Scholarship for, or the student will be obligated to repay the Bright Future dollars awarded for the unearned hours.
+Private university students are paid on a per credit hour basis for all Bright Future Programs.
+The amount is based on the average tuition of the state universities, the amount is adjusted yearly.
 For more information on all Florida programs go to the Florida State Scholarship website at www.floridastudentfinancialaid.org/SSFAD/home/uamain.org.
+The three programs are The Florida Academic Scholarship Fund, the Florida Medallion Scholars Award, and the Vocational Gold Seal Award.
+Students can obtain more information by calling the state hotline at 1-888-827-2004, or online at www.floridastudentfinancialaid.org/ssfad/home/uamain.org.
+High school seniors must register online to be considered for eligibility in the Bright Futures Program.
+Awarded students must earn all of the credit hours for which the state pays Bright Future Scholarship, the student will be obligated to repay the Bright Future dollars awarded for the unearned hours.

 Florida Academic Scholarship Fund – Full and part time students may receive this award.
-Full time recipient’s awards estimated at $211 per credit hour plus a $300. each semester for the year 2017-18 academic year.
+The award at the private university is based on 100% average of the state universities tuition.
+Awards for 2017-18 were $211 per credit hour plus $300 each semester for books for the year.
 Renewable with a GPA of 3.0 for up to 120 credit hours.
+To be updated for 18-19 once the state determines the average.

 Vocational Gold Seal Award – Full and part time students may receive this award.
-Full time student recipient’s awards estimated at $48 per credit hour for the 2017-18 academic year.
+Recipients of this award must be an Associate of Science degree seeker. $48 per credit hour for the 17-18 award year.
 Renewable with a cumulative GPA of 2.75 up to a total of 72 credit hours.
+To be updated for 18-19 once the state determines the average.

 Florida Work Experience Program – Need-based work program for Florida residents for 8-10 hours per week for 12 weeks during the semester.
 Work applications available in the Financial Aid Office.

-Federal Pell Grant – Up to $5,920 per year based on need, complete the FAFSA to determine eligibility.
+Federal Pell Grant – Up to $6,095 per year based on need and enrollment status.
+Complete the FAFSA at www.fafsa.gov to determine eligibility.
+Add Webber International University to your list of schools to receive your data.

 Federal S.E.O.G. – The Supplemental Educational Opportunity Grant is awarded to full time Pell Grant recipients with exceptional need.
 Complete the FAFSA before the April1 priority deadline to be considered for this limited funded grant.